 Potential Impacts of Map Changes on Flood Insurance and Options

 When new flood maps are released, residents and business owners may find that their flood risk is higher or lower than previously thought; others may see no change.
-And some may now be required to carry flood insurance, while others will no longer be required.
+And some may be required to carry flood insurance, while others will no longer be required.
 Once you have identified how your flood risk has changed, it is important to then know how it may affect the requirement and cost of flood insurance.
 Below are different scenarios which may occur and what options there are to reduce any financial impact.

-How Much could a Flood Cost You?
+How Much Could a Flood Cost You?

-Use the tool to the left to see just how costly even a few inches of water can be.
+Use the tool to the right to see just how costly even a few inches of water can be.
 Flood Insurance helps homeowners to recover faster and more fully.